 First of a five-part series on Small Business Commitment to Corporate Social Responsibility.

-At Davis & Hodgdon Advisory Group they integrate economic, social and environmental imperatives into their activities.
+At Davis & Hodgdon Advisory Group we integrate economic, social and environmental imperatives into our activities.
 This practice of Corporate Social Responsibility (CSR) is part of the firm’s fabric.
 A multi-year development of a CSR policy has enabled the firm to practice what it preaches and facilitate the same for interested parties.
 The entrepreneurial spirit of this CPA firm is evidenced by its actions locally and statewide.

 CSR is most often associated with larger companies (think Ben & Jerry’s, Burt’s Bees, Starbucks), but it is just as important to small and medium-sized businesses, as well.